Problem Package Format

 Programs

-There are a number of different kinds of programs that may be provided in the problem package: submissions, input validators, and output validators.
+There are a number of different kinds of programs that may be provided in the problem package: submissions, input validators, output validators, and output visualizers.
 All programs are always represented by a single file or directory.
 In other words, if a program consists of several files, these must be provided in a single directory.
 In the case that a program is a single file, it is treated as if a directory with the same name takes its place, which contains only that file.
 The name of the program, for the purpose of referring to it within the package, is the base name of the file or the name of the directory.
 There can't be two programs of the same kind with the same name.

 Problem Metadata